iossifovlab/snakeobjects/documentation/tutorial.rst

 The ``snakeobjectsTutorial`` folder contains one file named ``environment.yml`` and two subdirectories: ``input``, and ``solutions``.

-The ``envirnoment.yml`` file defines the conda environment we will use troughout the tutorial:
+The ``environment.yml`` file defines the conda environment we will use throughout the tutorial:

 .. literalinclude:: snakeobjectsTutorial/environment.yml

-To create the ``snakeobjectsTutorial`` evironment and to activate it we can use the follwoing commands:
+To create the ``snakeobjectsTutorial`` environment and to activate it we can use the following commands:

 .. code-block:: bash

     (base) .........................$ cd /tmp/snakeobjectsTutorial
     (base) /tmp/snakeobjectsTutorial$ conda env create
-    (base) /tmp/snakeobjectsTutorial$ conda activate snake
+    (base) /tmp/snakeobjectsTutorial$ conda activate snakeobjectsTutorial
     (snakeobjectsTutorial) /tmp/snakeobjectsTutorial$

-The command line prompt shows the activate conda environment and the current working directory.
-We will show this long prompt every where below to remind you that you must work under the ``snakeobjectsTutorial`` environment and because a lot of the commands depend on the current working directory.
+The command line prompt shows the activated conda environment and the current working directory.
+We will show this long prompt everywhere below to remind you that you must work under the ``snakeobjectsTutorial`` environment and because a lot of the commands depend on the current working directory.

-The ``input`` directory naturally contains the input data for our project.
+The ``input`` directory contains the input data for our project.
 Inside it you will find a short ``README.txt`` file describing the contents.
 Briefly, the directory contains the reference genome (``chrAll.fa``), the known genes (``genes.txt``), and the regions targeted by the exome capture